 Dr Emma Murphy holds a Degree in Bioanalytical Science, Degree in Toxicology and a Ph.D. in Microbiology.
 During her PhD, Emma investigated the therapeutic effect of fungal polysaccharides in bacterial-induced lung injury.
 This work was carried out in Athlone Institute of Technology and National University of Ireland, Galway.
 Emma has completed a postdoctoral research project in the area of bioactive (microalgae) and immunology.

-At present, Emma is employed as a Business Development Scientist in Shannon ABC.
-Emma previosuly worked as a postdoctoral scientist on the BIM-funded M-Factories project which was based on the development of an innovative microalgal commercialization pipeline.
+At present, Emma is employed as a Snr Business Development Scientist in Shannon ABC.
+Emma previously worked as a postdoctoral scientist on the BIM-funded M-Factories project which was based on the development of an innovative microalgal commercialization pipeline.
 Emma is an Associate Researcher with the Materials Research Institute in the Technological University of the Shannon, Athlone and her research interests are microalgae, bioactive polysaccharides, and immunomodulation in hyperinflammatory microenvironments in lung injury.

 Emma’s research interests and experience align with UN SDG 3 – Good Health and Well-Being.

-Dr. Niall Burke holds the role of Scientific Project Manager and Principal Investigator with Shannon ABC at MTU.
+Dr. Niall Burke holds the role of Senior Business Development Scientist and Principal Investigator with Shannon ABC at MTU.
 Dr. Burke received both his BSc in Physiology and his MRes in Microbiology (yeast physiology) from University College Cork.
 He completed his PhD in Cardiovascular Sciences at The Hatter Cardiovascular Institute of University College London, while researching the role of mitochondrial dynamics in cardiac ischaemia-reperfusion injury.
 Niall then worked as a postdoctoral fellow for Astrazeneca in Cambridge UK, where he was investigating the role of cell signalling kinases in drug-induced structural cardiotoxicity.
 Niall uses his cell culture and molecular cell biology experience to contribute to the planning and troubleshooting of Shannon ABC’s mammalian and microbial cell culture research projects for both the biotechnology industry and academia.
 He is currently PI on numerous industrial client projects and lead supervisor for two postgraduate academic projects.

 Niall’s research interests and experience are aligned with UN SDGs 3 and 12 (Good Health and Well-Being; and Responsible Consumption and Production).